-Your breasts are unique so the best place to start is to really getting to know your own breasts well.
+Your girls are unique so the best place to start is to really getting to know your own breasts well.
 “Knowing what your breasts look and feel like can help you recognize when something is suddenly different” says Pamela Peeke, MD, author of Body for Life for Women. http://www.drpeeke.com/

-You may be concerned that your breasts aren’t ‘normal’ if they are different sizes or one breast hangs slightly lower than the other but these types of things are actually very common.
+You may be concerned that your boobs aren’t ‘normal’ if they are different sizes or one breast hangs slightly lower than the other but these types of things are actually very common.
 What is important is knowing what is ‘normal’ for you.
-Be familiar with how your breasts look and feel.
+Be familiar with how your boobs look and feel.
 It can be helpful to examine them in front of a mirror, other women get used to examining their breasts while having a bath or shower.
 Simply find what works for you and create the habit.

 Know What Changes to Look For

 It’s easy to freak out if you find a lump but changes don’t always mean that something is wrong.
 Try to stay calm and book a visit to your doctor to get it checked out.
 Some changes to look for include:

 – lump in your breast or armpit.